jessiemcd/do-dem/README.md

 Procedure:

 - Download NuSTAR data from HEASARC https://heasarc.gsfc.nasa.gov/db-perl/W3Browse/w3browse.pl
-  - Unpack files (bash: gunzip -r OBSID)
+  - Unpack files in data directories (bash: gunzip -r (path to OBSID-named directory))
   - Run initial pipeline (with pixpos correction) - if you don't know how to do this, contact Jessie or any other NuSTAR Heliophysics Team member.
 - If desired, search for, download, and prep XRT data to level 1.
 (IDL CODE FOR THIS TO BE ADDED, for now check out https://xrt.cfa.harvard.edu/resources/documents/XAG/XAG.pdf)
 -